MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-snapshots-forecast.md

 ---
-title: "Understand how to manage snapshots for a forecast | MicrosoftDocs"
+title: "Manage snapshots for a forecast (Sales Insights) | MicrosoftDocs"
 description: "Use snapshots to automatically take a snippet of forecast data at a moment in time and compare how data is changed over time." ms.date: 10/26/2020 ms.custom: